cody-little/cody-little.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 ### Public Policy Analysis Intern at Arthur J. Glatfelter Institute for Public Policy
 ### September 2017 - May 2019

 My time at here began in the fall of 2017, I worked and reported directly to the director of the institute and it was the formative experience that led me into analytical and publc policy research.
 I worked across the entire range of the policy spectrum from data analysis, to research design, meeting with community stakeholders and everthing in between.
 My experience here was phenomenal thanks to a great mentor.
-My biggest accomplishment here is a quantitative research report which gained local recognition for the impact it had on city and county level policy decisions, see more about the report below.
+My biggest accomplishment here is a quantitative research report which gained local recognition for the impact it had on city and county level policy decisions.

 ##### Responsibilities